SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Is this done?"
 Rainbow asked.

-Pinkie looked over at Rainbow's batter, it was now smooth, "yes, that looks good."
+Pinkie looked over at Rainbow's batter, it was now smooth.
+"Yes, that looks good."

-Rainbow stopped mixing, asking, "now I just do the same as the last pancakes?"
+Rainbow stopped mixing and asked, "Now I just do the same as the last pancakes?"

 "Yes, but the timing might be different, do you remember how they looked when you flipped them?"
 Pinkie said.